prithvikannan/cs-111/Notes.md

   - Move to back to short time queue if end before time slice
 - Real time queue doesn't use preemptive scheduling
 - Dynamic and automatic adjustment based on job behavior
+- Key part of the MLFQ is that it can change priority based on observed behavior
+  - If it uses CPU for extensive amount of time, priority is reduced
+  - If it relinquishes priority to CPU, then priority is high
+- Algorithm:
+  1. If Priority(A) > Priority(B), A runs (B doesn’t).
+  2. If Priority(A) = Priority(B), A & B run in RR.
+  3. When a job enters the system, it is placed at the highest priority (the topmost queue).
+     - Because you don't know the time of the process, you start with the assumption that it will be short
+     - However, you can then adjust this assumption based on what actually happen
+  4. Once a job uses up its time allotment at a given level (regardless of how many times it has given up the CPU), its priority is reduced (i.e., it moves down one queue). - This rule was modified from a "forgetful time slice" (where once the program gave permission to CPU it reset the slice) idea because programs could be written to game the system - Game the system: Programs may arbitrarily include I/O in order to hand permission back to the CPU, and thus maintain their high priority - New rule fixes this because even if it gives up control the CPU, if its time is still long its priority is still decreased
+  5. After some time period S, move all the jobs in the system to the topmost queue.
+     - Solves problem of starvation: lower priority programs never being run- if they are that long they will eventually be bumped up
+     - Solves problem of change: if there is now a point where there is lots of I/O in program, the boost will help properly treat it

 ## Priority scheduling Linux